caturkrida16/flask-with-stem-tor/README.md

 # flask-with-stem-tor
-I'm just want to upload this code because "0-harshit-0" done a issue in stem problem.
+I'm just want to upload this code because user "0-harshit-0" done a issue in stem problem.

 ## Requirements
 1. Install the Tor proxy server in your PC